 I’ve gotten this far because of my loving family and readers like you who have made the last few years of my journey worthwhile, encouraging me to complete my book — making my life exciting just once more.

 My Life At The Limit has been filled with joy and sadness and blessed beyond imagination, far beyond the years.
-Seven decades are just about right if you have lived a full and regret-free life.
-And indeed, I have.
-I would not trade My Life At The Limit with anyone.
-I have no regrets.
+I would not trade mine with anyone.

 For my Family & Friends, I’ll Remember You